-For example, the argumentation framework defined by Dung in [1] is a pair (AR, attacks), where AR is a set of arguments, and attacks is a binary relation on AR, i.e. $attacks \subseteq AR \times AR$ .
+For example, the argumentation framework defined by Dung in [1] is a pair (AR, attacks), where AR is a set of arguments, and attacks is a binary relation on AR, i.e. $attacks \subseteq AR \times AR$.
 In Dung's approach several semantic notions are defined as argument extensions.
-For example, a set of arguments S is said to be conflict-free if there are no arguments $\mathcal{A}, \mathcal{B}$ in S such that $\mathcal{A}$ attacks $\mathcal{B}$ .
-The set of accepted arguments is characterized using the concept of acceptability.
-An argument $\mathcal{A} \in AR$ is acceptable with respect to a set of arguments S if and only if every argument $\mathcal{B}$ attacking $\mathcal{A}$ is attacked by an argument in S. It is also said that S is defending $\mathcal{A}$ against its attackers, and this is a central notion on argumentation.
-A set R of arguments G is a grounded extension if R defends every argument in R. A set of arguments G is a grounded extension.
+For example, a set of arguments S is said to be conflict-free if there are no arguments A, B in S such that A attacks B. The set of accepted arguments is characterized using the concept of acceptability.
+An argument $A \in AR$ is acceptable with respect to a set of arguments S if and only if every argument B attacking A is attacked by an argument in S. It is also said that S is defending A against its attackers, and this is a central notion on argumentation.
+A set R of arguments is a complete extension if R defends every argument in R. A set of arguments G is a grounded extension if and only if it is the least (with respect to set inclusion) complete extension.
 The grounded extension is also the least fixpoint of a simple monotonic function: